 - May be more expensive than directly owning a replacement property due to property management fees and maintaining adequate cash reserves for contingencies

-- Capital Gains Alternative Trust™ (CGAT): To use this technique, a CGAT must be set up and funded with the property prior to the sale going “hard.”
+2. Capital Gains Alternative Trust™: To use this technique, a Capital Gains Alternative Trust™ (CGAT) is set up and funded with the property prior to the sale going “hard.”
 Discussions can take place and terms discussed prior to transfer, but the buyer ultimately buys the asset from the CGAT.
 The seller(s) typically receive(s) an income as either a fixed income-stream each year or as a percentage of the current value of the trust property.
-Upon death of the final income beneficiary, whatever is left in the trust goes to a specified charity(ies) (which is often the family’s own charitable giving account.)
+Upon death of the final income beneficiary, whatever is left in the trust goes to a specified charity(ies) (which is often the family’s own charitable giving fund.)

-- Creates an asset protected income stream, often 2(+) times greater than the prior net income
+- Creates an asset protected income stream, often two times (or more) greater than the prior net income

-- Gives an income tax deduction of at least 10 cents up to 50-60 cents per dollar transferred
+- An income tax deduction of at least 10 cents (up to 50-60 cents) per dollar transferred

-- No capital gains or Medicare tax upon sale of real estate or other type of appreciated asset
+- Eliminates capital gains tax and Medicare tax upon sale of real estate/other type of appreciated asset

-- The principal is asset protected, but the seller/grantor of the trust cannot access principal either
+- Principal is asset protected, but the seller/grantor of the trust cannot access principal

 - Limited ability for the donor to change their mind and “unring the bell” once the asset is in the CGAT

-- The “Win-Win” LLC™: For this approach, a single member limited liability company (LLC) is formed, although the language and structure of this special LLC is uniquely different and owned, in part, by another party.
+3. The “Win-Win” LLC™: A single member limited liability company (LLC) is formed, although the language and structure of this special LLC is uniquely different and owned, in part, by another party.
 The appreciated asset in question is transferred into the LLC prior to a liquidity event.

 - As much as 99% of the gain on the sale of the asset is non-taxable

-- Up to 70-80 cents per dollar contributed to the LLC is deductible over six years (subject to certain limitations) in recognition of substantial philanthropic benefits also created
+- Up to 70-80 cents per dollar contributed to the LLC is deductible over up to six years (subject to certain limitations) in recognition of substantial philanthropic benefits also created

-- All the advantages of a CGAT above – plus access to principal and ability to give to charity(ies) now
+- All the advantages of a CGAT above, plus potential access to principal – ability to give to charity(ies) now

 - Higher cost to initially structure than a CGAT and involves more “moving parts”

-My client thought he only had one option, and instead, discovered there are at least five more options to lessen or even eliminate the 40% tax “bite” … Imagine That™!
+My client thought he only had one option, and instead, discovered there are at least five different options to lessen or even eliminate the 40% tax “bite”.